Nest Seekers International: History

 President and CEO Eddie Shapiro founded the company in 2001.
-The company currently has 26 offices and more than 1200 employees.
+As of 2026, the company has 80 offices and approximately 2,000 agents.
 In 2017, Nest Seekers International expanded to Gold Coast Long Island with the acquisition of Long Island-based Shawn Elliott Luxury Homes and Estates.
 In 2019, the firm represented the buyer and seller in the $94 million sale of the highly-publicized 924 Bel Air Road.
 The company soon after exclusively listed Casa Encantada for $225 million.
 In 2021, Nest Seekers transacted the most expensive sale in The Hamptons for that year, 70 Cobb Lane for $118.5 million.
 The firm also transacted the most expensive sales in The Hamptons for 2019, 263 Surfside Drive for $39.25 million and 950 Meadow Lane for $35 million.
 In 2020, the firm expanded to Colorado with the acquisition of a company in Breckenridge and announced plans to open in Vail and Aspen.
 In late 2021, Nest Seekers partnered with Marbella-based Drumelia Real Estate in a move to further expand into Spain.